 The clients report to this hospital at their own or on advice from FPHC's staff members and volunteer health workers in target area.
-The volunteers refer cases to HCs and HCs refer them to the A. A. Abdali hospital but when the HCs are closed (off working hours), the volunteers refer them directly to A. A. Abdali hospital.
+The volunteers refer cases to HCs and HCs refer them to the Ahmad Shah Abdali hospital.